Anismhamid/bcards-server-plus-client/README.md

 1. **Start the ( Server ) in Development Mode:**:

-    - Open a New terminal window and run
+    - Open a terminal window and run

         ```bash
             npm run dev:server